Shedding light on dark matter spikes through refractive neutrino masses

-In this work, we have investigated the potential of the DUNE experiment to probe refractive neutrino masses arising from interactions with DM, with particular attention to the impact of DM spikes near the GC.
-Using time-of-flight delays of neutrinos from a core-collapse SN at 10~kpc, we performed a detailed statistical study to evaluate DUNE’s sensitivity to both the effective refractive neutrino mass, $m_{\rm dark}$, and the spike normalization parameter, $\gamma$.
+\textbf{\emph{Conclusions -- }}In this work, we have investigated the potential of the DUNE experiment to probe refractive neutrino masses arising from interactions with DM, with particular attention to the impact of DM spikes near the GC.
+Using time-of-flight delays of neutrinos from a core-collapse SN at 10~kpc, we performed a detailed statistical study to evaluate DUNE’s sensitivity to both the refractive neutrino mass, $m_{\rm dark}$, and the spike normalization parameter, $\gamma$.

-Our results show that the presence of a DM spike can substantially enhance the sensitivity of DUNE to $m_{\rm dark}$, improving projected bounds by up to a factor of three compared to smooth-halo expectations.
+Our results show that the presence of a DM spike can substantially enhance the sensitivity of DUNE to $m_{\rm dark}$, improving projected bounds by upto a factor of three compared to smooth-halo expectations.
 In the most optimistic scenarios, DUNE could probe $m_{\rm dark} \sim \mathcal{O}(0.1)~$eV, a regime well below current SN neutrino time-of-flight mass limits, and complementary to terrestrial oscillation and kinematic measurements.
 Furthermore, we demonstrated that DUNE observations could place competitive bounds on the spike normalization $\gamma$, offering a novel way to probe the distribution of DM near the GC.
-This establishes SN neutrino timing as a novel and competitive method for testing both the particle nature of neutrinos and the DM distribution in the innermost regions of the Milky Way.
-A future nearby SN, particularly one located beyond the GC, would thus offer a rare opportunity to jointly probe neutrino properties and the elusive DM spike.
+This establishes SN neutrino timing as a novel and competitive method for testing both the particle nature of neutrinos and the DM distribution in the innermost regions of our galaxy.

 Some caveats remain.
 The modeling of DM spikes is subject to significant astrophysical uncertainties.
-Likewise, our analysis neglected collective neutrino oscillations and Earth-matter effects, which are expected to be subdominant during the neutronization burst but will affect the later phases of the signal.
-Future work incorporating these effects will be important to strengthen the robustness of the projected sensitivities.
+Likewise, our analysis neglected collective neutrino oscillations and Earth-matter effects.
+Furthermore, neutrino-ULDM interactions can also deflect the neutrinos coming towards the Earth, causing an additional time delay~\cite{Visinelli:2024wyw}.
 Taken together, these results highlight the unique complementarity of astrophysical neutrino observations and laboratory searches in the study of neutrino properties.
-They demonstrate that a future galactic SN observed in DUNE would not only shed light on the nature of neutrino masses but also provide the first direct observational handle on DM density enhancements around the GC.
-Continued theoretical and experimental progress will be key to fully exploiting this opportunity.